Vegan Monkey Bread

 - 2 tbsp dairy-free milk (30 ml)

-- Grease a 10-inch bundt pan with non-stick cooking spray and set aside for later.
+- Prepare Pan: Grease a 10-inch bundt pan with non-stick cooking spray and set aside for later.

-- In a small bowl mix together the melted butter, warmed milk, sugar and yeast and set aside.
+- Mix Wet Ingredients & Yeast: In a small bowl, mix together the melted butter, warmed milk, sugar and yeast and set aside.

-- If using a stand mixer follow in similar steps, using a dough hook, place flour mixture in bowl and slowly incorporate liquid on speed 1, once dough has started to from turn speed up to 5 and mix for 3-5 minutes.
+- Knead Dough: Empty the bowl onto a floured surface and continue to knead until a ball has formed and the dough feels silky, usually about 3-5 minutes.
+Note: If using a stand mixer follow in similar steps, using a dough hook, place flour mixture in bowl and slowly incorporate liquid on speed 1, once dough has started to form, turn the speed up to 5 and mix for 3-5 minutes.

-- Place the ball of dough in a large, lightly-greased greased mixing bowl and cover with a tea towel.
+- First Rise: Place the ball of dough in a large, lightly-greased greased mixing bowl and cover it with a tea towel.
 Place the bowl in a warm, draft-free area in your kitchen and allow dough to rest and double in size, roughly 1 hour.

-- While the dough is resting, prepare your coating.
+- Prepare Coatings: While the dough is resting, prepare your coating.
 In a small bowl mix together the brown sugar, cane sugar and cinnamon.
-In a separate small bowl have your melted butter ready.
+In a separate small bowl, prepare the melted butter ready.
 Set aside for later.

-- When bundt pan is full, cover with saran wrap and place in the same draft-free corner of your kitchen for an additional hour.
+- Second Rise: When the bundt pan is full, cover it with saran wrap and place in the same draft-free corner of your kitchen for an additional hour.

-- When it’s getting close to an hour, preheat the oven to 350 degrees F.
+- Preheat Oven: When it’s getting close to an hour, preheat the oven to 350 degrees F.

-- While the bread rests for a few minutes, mix together the dairy-free milk and sugar until the consistency is smooth and shiny.
+- Ice & Enjoy: While the bread rests for a few minutes, mix together the dairy-free milk and sugar until the consistency is smooth and shiny.
+Drizzle the icing all over the top of the bread, letting it drip down the sides.
+Enjoy right away.

 Monkey bread is best to enjoy the day of but will last up to 3 days in a sealed container at room temperature.
 Let cool completely before storing.